whiteGhost-08/likedislike/README.md

 # likedislike
 Extension link : https://chrome.google.com/webstore/detail/cflikedislike/ghbnmpbbcljkfcedcgidaokcoiifkdoe?hl=en

-To run the extension locally load the unpacked extension in the chrome browser, run npm start in root directory of the api
+To run the extension locally load the unpacked likeDislike extension in the chrome browser, run npm start in root directory of the project